-- † Cantor Lectures on Alcohol, Dr. B. W. Richardson. - ‡ The whole subject of poisons is discussed on pages 120-122
+- + Cantor Lectures on Alcohol, Dr. B. W. Richardson. - The whole subject of poisons is discussed on pages 120-122

-\ The usual temperature in health is 98° Fahr.
+^{} The usual temperature in health is 98° Fahr.

-The different varieties of insensibility or loss of consciousness may be conveniently arranged in a table, which may enable you to get a clearer idea of their several causes :-
+The different varieties of insensibility or loss of consciousness may be conveniently arranged in a table, which may enable ycu to get a clearer idea of their several causes :--- e to

-1. Injuries of any kind in any part of the body 2.
-Injuries to the Head Stunning or Concussion.
+1. Injuries of any kind in any part of the body Shock or Collapse.
+2. Injuries to the Head Stunning or Concussion.
 Compression of Brain.
-3. Diseases of the Brain - Apoplexy.
+3. Diseases of the Brain Apoplexy.
 Epilepsy.
 Hysteria.
 4. Fatigue, Fright, Bleed- ing, Debility, etc., causing failure of heart's action.
+Fainting.
 5. Poisoning.
 Intoxication Opium poisoning.
-Poisoning of the blood due to kidney disease.
+Poisoning of the blood due kidney disease.